fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 Commands to check the PI WEB API
 ================================

-Open the PI Web API URL and drill drown into the Data Archive and the Asset Framework hierarchies to verify the proper configuration on the PI-Server side.
+Open the PI Web API URL and drill drown into the Data Archive and the Asset Framework hierarchies to verify the proper configuration on the PI Server side.
 Also confirm that the correct permissions have be granted to access these hierarchies.

 **Data Archive drill down**